 10.1 Process Improvement

-a) Straight Through Processing (STP) has been enabled between Designated Branches andInvestment and International Banking Division (IIBD) for all types of Forex Transactions.Almost all transactions done by branches are auto uploaded at IIBD through STP.
+a) Straight Through Processing (STP) has been enabled between Designated Branches andTreasury Branch for all types of Forex Transactions.
+Most of the transactions of branchesare auto uploaded at Treasury Branch through STP.

-b) During this year, Link Branches have been enabled with "rate seekingfacility" and all the FCNR transactions are brought under STP.
-Mirror balance at IIBDis updated instanteously and more than 97% of the FCNR transactions are under auto mode.
+b) Link Branches have been enabled with "rate seeking facility" and all theFCNR transactions are brought under STP.
+Mirror balance at Treasury Branch is updatedinstantaneously and almost all the FCNR transactions are under auto mode.

-f) Uploading of Forex & Gold Positions to Risk Management Server for easyprocessing.
+e) Uploading of Forex & Gold Positions to Risk Management Server for easyprocessing.

-g) Exchange Houses Reconciliation simplified.
+f) Exchange Houses Reconciliation simplified.

 11. Collection and Payment Services (CAPS)

-11.2 As pro-active CMS Banker, the Bank has initiated host of customercentric new Product/technological initiatives.
+11.2 As pro-active CMS Banker, the Bank has focused on marketing 'customer centric' newProducts/technological initiatives.
+Amongst them are:

-12. Inter-Branch Aaccounts Reconciliation
+12. Inter-Branch Accounts Reconciliation

-12.1 Timely reconciliation and speedy elimination of Inter-Branch transactions continueto be the forte of the Bank.
-The bank has a Central Inter Branch reconciliation system forProcessing of Inter-Branch Transactions, in order to maintain efficiency in this vitalarea of housekeeping.
+12.1 Timely reconciliation and speedy elimination of Inter Branch transactions continueto be the forte of the Bank.
+The Bank has a Central Inter Branch Reconciliation system forProcessing of Inter-Branch Transactions, in order to maintain efficiency in this vitalarea of housekeeping.